scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 In this work, we demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks with the aim of timely support for operational decisions, providing basic predictions of environmental conditions quickly and flexibly for any region of the globe.
 For small datasets these notebooks can operate entirely locally, or they can be run with local display and remote computation and storage for larger datasets.
 We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH and GSSHA simulators [cite adh & gssha].
-The goal is to provide a set of flexible, high-performance tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.
+The goal of this work is to provide a set of tools that work well together and with the existing scientific python ecosystem, can be used in browser based environments and that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.
+A recent example of this was during Hurricane Harvey when ERDC was required at short notice to provide flood inundation simulations of the cities of San Antonio, Houston and Corpus Christi to emergency response personel.
+This required rapid assembly of available data from disparate sources, generation of computational grids, model setup and execution as well as generation of custom output visualizations.

 An explicit decision was made to avoid creation of new special-purpose libraries as much as possible and to instead enhance existing tools with the capabilities required.
 Hence, as part of this work, extensive improvements were made to several